AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

   >>>  r.getIntegrator().getDisplayName('relative_tolerance')
   'Relative Tolerance'

+If you prefer to change settings on integrators without switching the current integrator, you can use :ref:`getIntegratorByName` as follows:

+  >>>  r.getIntegratorByName('gillespie').seed = 12345

+Also, if you find yourself switching back and forth between integrators a lot, you can use :ref:`setIntegratorSetting`.

+  >>>  r.setIntegratorSetting('gillespie', 'seed', 12345)

 The other type of solver is a steady-state solver, which works in essentially the same way:

   >>>  r.getSteadyStateSolver().getSettings()